Amir AghaKouchak: Climatic extremes

-AghaKouchak has conducted research on climatic extremes.
+Kouchak has conducted research on climatic extremes.
 He studied the 2014 California drought as a representative event caused by low precipitation and extremely high temperature.
 He presented a multivariate viewpoint as a methodology to assess the risk of concurrent extremes.
 His group also introduced a Bayesian inference framework for estimating stationary and non-stationary return levels and return periods of climatic extremes.
 His Nonstationary Extreme Value Analysis (NEVA) has been used in a wide range of studies on extreme events and their return periods (occurrence intervals) around the world.

-AghaKouchak's group introduced the Global Integrated Drought Monitoring and Prediction System (GIDMaPS), which includes frameworks for monitoring and seasonal probabilistic drought prediction.
+Kouchak's group introduced the Global Integrated Drought Monitoring and Prediction System (GIDMaPS), which includes frameworks for monitoring and seasonal probabilistic drought prediction.
 His group also introduced the concept of anthropogenic drought and authored an article discussing the effect of human activity on the global ecosystem.
-AghaKouchak has also investigated co-occurrence of droughts and heatwaves and their underlying physical processes.
+Kouchak has also investigated co-occurrence of droughts and heatwaves and their underlying physical processes.

-AghaKouchak has studied floods in several countries including the United States, Brazil and Iran.
+Kouchak has studied floods in several countries including the United States, Brazil and Iran.
 He studied the hydro-climatology of floods in Brazil and highlighted the different physical factors causing floods.
 Using self-organizing maps (SOMs) his group linked large-scale climatic processes to local-scale observations.
 His group applied the SOM clustering approach to classify a rainfall field into four categories, leading to four flood types of flood classes based on their spatiotemporal dynamics of rainfall fields.

-AghaKouchak and colleagues have developed a multi-method global heatwave and warm-spell record (GHWR) publicly available online.
+Kouchak and colleagues have developed a multi-method global heatwave and warm-spell record (GHWR) publicly available online.
 AghaKouchak studied changes in frequency, severity, and duration of heat waves, and heat-related mortality in India.
 His research showed that even a small change in the overall mean temperatures significantly increases the chance of heat-related mortality.

 Compound hazards

-AghaKouchak has studied how different natural hazards interact with each other including ocean-fluvial floods.
+Kouchak has studied how different natural hazards interact with each other including ocean-fluvial floods.
 His group has introduced a multivariate framework for assessing combined risk of fluvial and ocean flooding considering the interactions between the primary flood drivers.
 In 2018, he authored an article focusing on how the natural hazards cascade to cause disasters including discussion on fire-snow and drought-heatwaves relationships.

 His group published a paper in 2015 showing substantial increases in compound meteorological droughts and heat waves in the US.
 In follow up study, they showed that droughts are warming much faster than the average climate which can have significant societal impacts.

 Remote sensing

-AghaKouchak has worked on both radar and satellite remote sensing.
+Kouchak has worked on both radar and satellite remote sensing.
 He has published a toolbox for validation of satellite datasets against observations.
 He authored a paper on uncertainty quantification of remotely sensed radar rainfall data using a non-Gaussian copula-based model.
 He applied the proposed model for simulation of rainfall ensembles with applications to rainfall data validation, hydrologic simulations, and flood modeling.
 His group has used satellite observations and model simulations to generate the first global snow drought data set.